A Summer in Italy, 1929 (Part 7)

 Binkley’s plan for breaking this impasse was to organize exchanges of copies of document collections among collecting libraries.
 He calculated that any library that accepted copies from another collection would find it difficult to refuse to share its own holdings; and once the dam was cracked by a few exchanges, and publications started to appear, the private owners would have no reason to guard their hoards so tightly and the collections would open up one by one.
 In the spring of 1929 Binkley had engaged Parker Moon in this “grand strategy”.
 Moon had a unique collection of Central Territorial Commission documents, and he and Binkley planned to offer copies to libraries on condition of their loosening their restrictions on their own holdings.15 This campaign had some success.
 When Seymour accepted a copy of Moon’s papers for Yale the following year, Binkley wrote to Moon: “This of course commits him to the idea of a general pool in the same way that the Hoover War Library is committed by the acceptance of your papers to the same idea.”16

-But everything had changed already in January, 1929, when David Hunter Miller released My Diary at the Conference of Paris: a massive edition of all the Peace Conference documents in his possession.
+But everything had changed already in January, 1929, when David Hunter Miller released My Diary at the Conference of Paris: a 21-volume edition of all the Peace Conference documents in his possession.
 (One volume is online at the Internet Archive.)
-He had prepared the 21-volume edition very professionally and had it privately printed in forty copies in 1924 (to judge by the date on one of the volume prefaces), but had not released it until now.
-Access was still restricted: it was to be distributed through the Carnegie Endowment for International Peace, which would allocate the previous forty copies to research libraries in the United States and abroad.
+He had prepared the edition very professionally and had it privately printed in forty copies in 1924 (to judge by the date on one of the volume prefaces), but had not released it until now.
+Access was still restricted: it was to be distributed through the Carnegie Endowment for International Peace, which would allocate the forty copies to research libraries in the United States and abroad.
 Binkley first heard of it in January, and immediately wrote to the American Historical Review and to Schmitt at the Journal of Modern History and to Canby at the Saturday Review, offering to review it;17 Schmitt took him up, leading to “Ten Years of Peace Conference History”.
 Binkley mined Columbia’s copy of the Diary as quickly as he could in the months between then and his departure for Italy, starting the research on Conference procedure that he would eventually publish in his two-part article “New Light on Peace Conference History” (the title no doubt an homage to Fay’s articles on the Kautsky documents)18 in Political Science Quarterly (edited by Moon).
 He had also started lobbying for a copy of the Miller Diary for Smith College, and for the reservation of a few copies to circulate by interlibrary loan to serve scholars without access to the major collections.19 He wrote to Pres.
 Neilson of Smith College in early October:

 For the present, it is our belief, one of the most profitable ways of utilizing the Miller Diary will be to use it as a lever to bring about further revelations.
 Our plan is to analyze existing published material carefully, call attention to the most important lacunae, and make definite efforts to fill them.
 For instance, a number of the minutes of the Council of Ten are missing from the Miller Diary.
 I am at present in correspondence with someone who has possession of these missing numbers, and do not doubt that permission to photostat them will be secured.20